 The dub was dubbed by the same company who worked on Samurai Pizza Cats so all the added humor in the dub shouldn't come off as very surprising.

 Game Breaker: In-universe.
-That's basically what happen when someone entre the Digital World while holding a laptop computer.
-Izzy wasn't able to enter full god mode on the Digiworld, but this allows him to use some shortcuts like access some hidden information about towns, analyse Digimons and perform a temporary upgrade on his own mon.
+That's basically what happens when someone enters the Digital World while holding a laptop computer.
+Izzy isn't able to enter full god mode on the Digiworld, but this allows him to use some shortcuts like access some hidden information about towns, analyse Digimon and perform a temporary upgrade on his own mon.
 In other words, he cheats.

 Frothy Mugs of Water: Instances of tricking a Digimon to drink alcoholic beverages by changing it to Soda Pop in the English dub.

 Gondor Calls for Aid: What Mimi and Joe end up deciding to do throughout the Dark Masters arc.
 Come the final battle with Piedmon, almost all of the children's surviving allies show up to participate in taking down Piedmon's army of Vilemon.

 Gratuitous English: Adventure set the trend for the franchise absolutely loving this trope.
 Almost every attack name seen, and all of them for the main character Digimon and Big Bads.
 Adventure also set the trend for spurts of English sporadically appearing throughout the opening, closing, insert and evolution themes throughout the franchise, and most song names are also Gratuitous English.

 Heroic BSOD: This happens with pretty much all of the kids, Matt and Sora probably taking it the worst.

 Another very noteworthy one being near the end of the Etemon arc, when Tai learns that he is not invincible, simply because he exists in that world as a digital proxy of himself.
 He gets over it eventually, and awesome ensues when his crest awakens after an emotional 180 degree turn.